YijiaJing/Roll-a-Ball/README.md

 # Roll-a-Ball
-Unity Intro Tutorial game with some modifications.\n Use arrow keys to move.
+Unity Intro Tutorial game with some modifications.<br/>
+Use arrow keys to move.
 Collect all coins to win.

 # What's added